-10 Toddler Parenting Tips:
+10 Proven Toddler Parenting Tips:

-1. Consistency with rules, expectations, and consequences.
+1. Toddlers need consistent rules, expectations, and consequences.

 If you do bath time around 7:00 PM every night, you can tell your toddler at 6:50 PM “You can watch Paw Patrol for 10 more minutes then it is bath time at 7.”
 It is predictable, focuses on the positive, allows your toddler to feel like they have some control.

 3. Instill confidence and don’t do everything for your toddler

-Let your toddler explore and do projects independently as long as there is no danger.
-As parents, we always want to help.
-If we see our child struggling in any way, we want to make things easier.
-But easier is not always better, especially when you are learning a new task or skill.
+Let your toddler explore and perform projects independently as long as there is no danger.
+Parents always want to help and make things easier.
+But easier is not always better, especially when your child is learning a new task or skill.

 If you want to instill confidence in your child, let your child try to figure something out first and the times they get it right or close enough, they will feel good about themselves and more confident about the next task they do.

-Toddlers often lack the ability to verbalize their feelings of frustration and becoming overly frustrated can lead to tantrums and meltdowns. you want to find the right balance between assistance and allowing your toddler freedom to explore and learn.
+Toddlers often lack the ability to verbalize their feelings of frustration and becoming overly frustrated can lead to tantrums and meltdowns.
+You want to find the right balance between assistance and allowing your toddler freedom to explore and learn.

 4. Speak gently and avoid baby talk